kewlfft/ansible-aur/README.md

 ansible-galaxy install kewlfft.aur
 ```

-Note that if this module is installed from Ansible Galaxy, you will need to list it explicitly in your playbook:
+Note: If this module is installed from Ansible Galaxy, you will need to list it explicitly in your playbook:
 ```
 # playbook.yml
 - hosts: localhost